in28minutes/in28minutes.github.io/_posts/2017-02-02-spring-boot-vs-spring-mvc-vs-spring.md

 ---
 layout:     post
-title:      Spring Boot vs Spring - How do they compare?
+title:      Spring Boot vs Spring MVC vs Spring - How do they compare?
 date:       2017-02-01 12:31:19
-summary:    How does Spring Boot compare to Spring?
+summary:    How does Spring Boot compare with Spring MVC and Spring?
 categories: [Spring Boot, Spring Boot Web Application]
-permalink:  /creating-web-application-with-spring-boot
+permalink:  /spring-boot-vs-spring-mvc-vs-spring
 ---

 What is Spring Boot?
 What is Spring Framework?
 What are their goals?
 How do they compare?